 The Vibe as Bodily Emanation

-From musicians and New Age gurus to sports announcers and bohemian literati, everyone references “the vibe.”
+From musicians and New Age gurus to sports announcers and bohemian literary figures, everyone references “the vibe.”
 But rarely does anyone define or explain its nature, function, or effect.
 What exactly are we referring to when we say, “the vibe?”
 Is it an all-encompassing metaphor?
 Or does it refer to a unique phenomenon that begs for its own classification and terminology?
 Are we referring to the light and sound vibrations that travel through air and hit our retinas and ear drums, or are we referring to some transcendent, metaphysical, and/or spiritual experience?

 My interest in the vibe dates back to the early 1990s when I was participating in New York City’s nascent rave scene and Phish’s roving fan festivals.
 I wrote my first paper on the vibe for an undergraduate nonverbal communication class my senior year of college.
 I then used my master’s thesis and doctoral dissertation to reconceptualize the vibe as a tangible, felt energy that emanates from our bodies.
 This “bodily emanation” is a human energy system that can be detected on interpersonal, small and large group, and even global levels, and it can be used as a form of communication, as a way of knowing, and as an existential guide for moving through the world.